xcore/sc_sdram_burst/docs/api.rst

   As above.

 **SDRAM_ACCEPTABLE_REFRESH_GAP**
   This define specifies how long the ``sdram_server`` can go between issuing bursts of refreshes.
 The SDRAM server issues refreshes in bursts when it is not servicing a read/write command.
-The number of refresh commands for a burst is automatically calculated, hence, if a read or write command is being serviced when a refresh burst should start then it will wait until the service is over then increase its burst size appropatly.
+The number of refresh commands for a burst is automatically calculated, hence, if a read or write command is being serviced when a refresh burst should start then it will wait until the service is over then increase its burst size appropriately.
 If set above ``SDRAM_REFRESH_CYCLES`` then the SDRAM will fail.
 The default is (``SDRAM_REFRESH_CYCLES/8``).
 The unit is given in refresh periods.
 For example, the value would mean that the SDRAM is allowed to go ``SDRAM_REFRESH_MS/SDRAM_REFRESH_CYCLES*N`` milliseconds before refreshing.
 The larger the number (up to ``SDRAM_REFRESH_CYCLES``) the smaller the constant time impact but the larger the overall impact.

 **SDRAM_CMDS_PER_REFRESH**
   This defines the minimum time between refreshes in SDRAM Clk cycles.
 Must be in the range from 2 to 4 inclusive.